Nytra/RayCaster2D/README.md

 Here you can see the exact line-intersect geometry code that the raycaster now uses.
 It took me a while to set this up and I still don't fully understand it really.
 I borrowed this from here https://stackoverflow.com/a/1968345

+The function takes four points (a, b, c, d) as inputs. ab and cd are the two lines.

 ![Demo](https://github.com/Nytra/SDL2_2D_RayCaster/blob/master/geometrycode.PNG)

 Below are some gifs recorded at various stages of development.
 You can see the different techniques that I used throughout.
 Only the above gif demonstrates the use of actual line-intersect geometry.